holographicSol/library_genesis/README.txt

 Developed and tested against Python 3.10.1 on Windows 10.

 Uses my modified pylibgen module with my modified pylibgen constants.py file:
-Copy and paste modified pylibgen into python directory where applicable.
+Copy and paste modified pylibgen.py and constants.py into python directory where applicable.

 Non developers may use library_genesis.exe. (portable).